OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-42.md

 ## Genesis 42:18

-On the third day, Joseph said to them, “Do this and you will live, for I fear God:
+On the third day, Joseph addressed them, saying, “Do this and you shall live, for I hold reverence for God:

 ## Genesis 42:19